on the road preparations tools country information links about us contact home

 So our conclusion is, that we are going to buy whatever we can get along the road, as long as it's cheap!
 You might get a few more punctures as it is rare to find Kevlar coating on the inside of your tyres, but it saves you lots of money.

-The pair of Cheng Shin Tyres we bought for Son in Santiago Ixquintla, Mexico, have lasted more than 6500 kilometers so far.
-They cost us € 4 each, Son has had five flat tyres and they still look good!
++ The pair of Cheng Shin Tyres we bought for Son in Santiago Ixquintla, Mexico, have lasted 8325 and 10709 kilometers respectively.
+They cost us € 4 each and Son has had five flat tyre!
 The handling is great and they even perform quite good off-road.
-Wish I could buy these anywhere...
+The ones we bought later didn't last as long, but were still great value for money.

 Giant tyres were probably second best so far, considering where we were traveling (China, Pakistan via KKH, India, Nepal, Thailand, Malaysia, Japan) and the amount of traveling we did on them.
 And they were only US$ 10 each when we bought them in Kashgar.